aniledev/bookend-server/README.md

 ## About the Bookend Server

-This server is built using Node.js/Express with the purpose of powering the API for the Book End Client which allows users to receive book recommendations.
+This server is built using Node.js/Express and deployed with Heroku with the purpose of powering the API for the Book End Client which allows users to receive book recommendations.

 ## Documentation